ecs36c-sq2023/hw0/README.md

 3. used to Build + Test + Package Software

 Like all tools, the meaning of its existence is to allow people to use itself.
-Since this course is based off of CPP, taking this opportunity to learn how to build with CMake will be great benefit to your future as a software engineer.
+Since this course is based off of C++, taking this opportunity to learn how to build with CMake will be great benefit to your future as a software engineer.

 ### CMakeLists File